COLIN HARRINGTON MCLEOD (1893 -1962)

 Throughout the war years he performed valuable service as an organiser and officer of the First Auxiliary Horse Transport Company, which operated horse-drawn flat top wagons carrying goods from the Brisbane wharves and transporting them to the various Military Establishments in the metropolitan area.
 This was carried on during the height of the war in the Pacific when motor vehicles and fuel were very scarce.

-In February 1942 Colin, then a Lieutenant of the First Garrison Battalion, was dormally commended by Colonel A.L.P.
+In February 1942 Colin, then a Lieutenant of the First Garrison Battalion, was formally commended by Colonel A.L.P.
 Johnson, Infantry, Commanding, for quick and efficient action in respect of a fire in the Ammunition and Supply dump at Hedley Park, Brisbane.

 Also during the war years Colin found time to write his recollections of having been a stockman and a Light Horse soldier.
 The manuscript was submitted to Smith’s Weekly, a well known and well read publication of the time.
 They printed it under the title ‘Night Horse’.